ECJ Ruling on the Tension Between Leniency Programs in Antitrust Proceedings and Criminal Proceedings

 Admissibility of the transfer of files

-First, the ECJ clarified that national administrative assistance mechanisms are not subject to EU law.
-Article 101 TFEU does not preclude national regulations that require competition authorities and antitrust courts to transmit their files to the public prosecutor’s office upon request.
-This generally applies to leniency statements and settlement agreements as well.
+Firstly, the ECJ clarified that national administrative assistance mechanisms are not subject to EU law.
+Article 101 TFEU does not preclude national regulations that require competition authorities and antitrust courts to transfer their files to the public prosecutor’s office upon request.
+This also applies to leniency statements and settlement submissions as well.

-However, this is subject to the condition that the rules on disclosure do not undermine the practical effectiveness of EU competition law.
+However, this is subject to the condition that the rules governing the transmission of documents do not undermine the practical effectiveness of EU competition law.
 In particular, the attractiveness of leniency programs must not be undermined by the fact that companies willing to cooperate must fear disproportionate disadvantages resulting from the disclosure of voluntarily provided information.

 Restrictive Scope of Protection

-The ECJ clarified the scope of protection under Article 31(3) of Directive (EU) 2019/1 (also known as the ECN+ Directive) to the effect that only the actual leniency statements and settlement submissions are protected.
-However, pre-existing evidence, as well as all documents and evidence submitted to illustrate, substantiate, or prove the statements in the leniency statement, are not covered by this protection.
+The ECJ provided clarification on the scope of protection under Article 31(3) of Directive (EU) 2019/1 (also known as the ECN+ Directive) determining that only the actual leniency statements and settlement submissions are protected.
+However, pre-existing information, as well as all documents and evidence submitted to set out, substantiate, or prove the statements made in the leniency statement are not covered by this protection.

 Differentiated access rights for parties to the proceedings

-The CJEU’s distinction regarding access rights in the context of access to case files is particularly relevant in practice.
+The ECJ ’s distinction regarding access rights in the context of access to case files is particularly relevant in practice.

-To safeguard the rights of the defense, defendants in criminal proceedings must not, as a general rule, be denied access to leniency statements and settlement submissions—even if they did not draft them themselves.
+It is vital to ensure that the rights of the defence are protected.
+As a general rule, defendants in criminal proceedings must not be denied access to leniency statements and settlement submissions, even if they were not authors of those documents.

-However, such access must not be granted to other parties, such as victims of antitrust violations or private parties seeking to assert civil claims for damages.
-This would undermine the practical effectiveness of Article 31(3) of Directive (EU) 2019/1.
+However, such access must not be granted to other parties, such as persons harmed by the cartel or private parties seeking to assert civil damages claims.
+Granting such access would compromise the practical effectiveness of Article 31(3) of Directive (EU) 2019/1.

 Conclusion

-The ECJ confirms that the internal transfer of antitrust files to criminal prosecution authorities is generally permissible.
-However, with regard to access to files, a distinction must be made between defendants and other parties to the proceedings.
-This clarifies key principles regarding the disclosure of leniency statements and settlement agreements.
+The ECJ has confirmed that the internal transfer of antitrust files to criminal prosecution authorities is generally permissible.
+However, when it comes to access to files, it is important to distinguish between defendants and other parties involved in the proceedings.
+This clarifies key principles regarding the disclosure of leniency statements and settlement submissions.

 It is to be assumed that files from antitrust proceedings will continue to be transmitted in full.
-The responsibility for ensuring the accessibility of leniency statements to third parties thus lies with the law enforcement authorities.
+It is therefore the responsibility of law enforcement authorities to ensure that leniency statements are accessible to third parties.

 Author